vesor/notes/ubuntu1604.md

 # Live CD boot
 For omen880, need to add *acpi=off* in grub to boot.
-For the 6950K machine, need to add *nomodeset* in grub to book
+For the 6850K machine, need to add *nomodeset* in grub to boot.